KENTUCKY ENGLISH BULLETIN EDITORIAL POLICY

 Articles from 500 to 2500 words are welcome.

 The manuscript should be submitted as a single-spaced Microsoft Word docx or doc file attachment.
-The submission email should be used as a cover sheet and include the author’s name, institutional affiliation, full contact information, email address, and 50-word biographical sketch.
-Author identification should only appear in the text box of submission email, but not in the attached manuscript.
+Please include a cover sheet with the author’s name, institutional affiliation, full contact information, email address, and 50-word biographical sketch.
+Author identification should only be on the cover sheet and not on the manuscript itself.

 Manuscripts sent to KEB should not be simultaneously submitted to another journal.
 Authors should state their compliance with the above policy.